kytrol/doc-censor/README.md

 #### Replacement Performance
 There are many ways to replace substrings in a string.
 The main impact on performance will be how many times the implementation iterates over the classified document.

-Implementation 1 is the worst, as the number of iterations is dependent on the number of keyword matches in the document.
+Implementation 1 has a number of iterations is dependent on the number of keyword matches in the document.

 Implementation 2 has a number of iterations dependent on the number of keywords passed in.

+Implementation 3 has a number of iterations dependent on the number of keywords, but uses the previously found index when initiating another search.